lonkaars/avans-arcade/docs/research.md

 | Texas Instruments  | [SN76489](https://en.wikipedia.org/wiki/SN76489 "SN76489")                                                    | 1980 | 4        | Yes         | N/A               |
 | Texas Instruments  | [Sega PSG (SN76496)](https://en.wikipedia.org/wiki/SN76496 "SN76496")                                         | 1982 | 4        | Yes         | N/A               |

 This chart shows different audio chips that might have been used in retro consoles.
-While all of them aren't easily available anymore it is still interesting to take a close look at how these IC's (Intergrated Ciruit) work.
+While all of them aren't easily available anymore it is still interesting to take a close look at how these IC's (Integrated Circuit) work.

-Most chips work on one of two pricibles, this being either a "Programmable sound generator" or "Sound Chip"
+Most chips work on one of two crucibles, this being either a "Programmable sound generator" or "Sound Chip"

 ### Programmable sound generator (PSG)